 Board Basics: How to Run an Effective Board Meeting

-Once the meeting is over, the meeting chair should summarize the meeting so every attendee understands what decisions were made and is on the same page.
-The next step is to identify any next steps on an “Action Item List” that includes deadlines.
+Once the meeting is over, the meeting chair should summarize the discussion, so every attendee understands the decisions made and are on the same page.
+The next step is to identify any next steps on an "Action Item List" that includes deadlines.
 The job of the association manager will then be to review this list with the board to inspire confidence and increase board unity.

 2. Follow Parliamentary Procedure.

-This is a formal term that goes back a few centuries to the Parliaments of England.
-If you have ever been to a board meeting, you know this procedure is still used as a way to conduct meetings today.
-Parliamentary procedure is a process that establishes proper rules and methods for meeting discussions and debate, which allows for order and all attendees to be heard.
+Parliamentary procedure is a formal term that goes back a few centuries to the Parliaments of England.
+If you have ever been to a board meeting, you know this procedure is a way to conduct meetings still used today.
+Parliamentary procedure is a process that establishes proper rules and methods for meeting discussions and debates, which allows for order and all attendees to have a voice.

 3. Go Formal

-Also, a meeting should be seen as exactly that.
-Of course, you can exchange pleasantries before the meeting occurs, but time is of the essence and it should not be seen as a social gathering.
+Also, a meeting should be seen as precisely that.
+Of course, you can exchange pleasantries before the meeting occurs, but time is of the essence, so it shouldn't be seen as a social gathering.
 Do not participate in gossip or any off-topic discussions that stray away from the agenda at hand.
-As soon as this happens, board members may leave the meeting feeling unproductive or have missed important questions.
-A simple tip is to get the meeting done first, and then once the agenda is completed, a social hour can begin!
+As soon as this happens, board members may leave the meeting feeling unproductive or have missed essential questions.
+A simple tip is to get crucial meeting items done first, and once you've completed the agenda, social time begins!